phetsims/neuron/doc/model.md

 membrane is meant to be illustrative, and is obviously far less than the actual number of ions that would cross the membrane in a real axon.

-The charge indicators, which can be turned on using one of the check boxes on the control panel, are sized proportionately.
+The charge indicators, which can be turned on using one of the checkboxes on the control panel, are sized proportionately.
 As the membrane potential changes, these indicators grow, shrink, and in some cases change from positive to negative or vice versa.